rchapman2000/ont-de-novo-assembly/README.md

 ## Technical Considerations

 ### Minimum Read Length
 The assembler used for this pipeline, [Flye](https://github.com/fenderglass/Flye), has a minimum read length limit of 1000bp.
 For most data generated using Nanopore, this should be fine.
 However, if the majority of your reads are less than this length, this pipeline will not be useful for your analysis.
-In my experience, the noisy/long read assembler [Miniasm](https://github.com/lh3/miniasm) allows parameters to be set for reads shorterthan 1000bp (Find a helpful tutorial for this tool [here](https://faculty.washington.edu/sr320/?p=13602)).
+In my experience, the noisy/long read assembler [Miniasm](https://github.com/lh3/miniasm) allows parameters to be set for reads shorter than 1000bp (Find a helpful tutorial for this tool [here](https://faculty.washington.edu/sr320/?p=13602)).

 ### Medaka Model